 - hands must be sanitised prior to admission;

-- a mask covering the mouth and nose must be worn at all times while visiting the complex;
+- the use of a mask, covering the mouth and nose, is recommended all times while visiting the complex, including outdoor spaces.

 Antibacterial gel sanitisers are provided for visitors to sanitise their hands throughout the complex.
 To ensure a regular flow of visitors and to avoid congregating or crowding, admission is by timed quotas and time slots so we would ask you to be extremely punctual in showing up for your time slot.
 You may also choose to use the audio-guide service or the official Santa Croce app, which guide you on a tour specifically devised to ensure that social distancing is maintained at all times.

 - In view of the site's religious nature all visitors are expected to dress appropriately, covering their shoulders and legs.
 Disposable robes are available free of charge.

 - Santa Croce is both a monument and a house of prayer.
 As a mark of respect for all, we would kindly ask you to avoid talking and to behave appropriately throughout your visit.